-Reduce the level of depredation on livestock by a minimum of 10% caused by bears.
+Reduce the level of depredation on livestock caused by bears.

 - 1. Remove depredating bears by targeting offending individuals in accordance with the MOU with Wildlife Services.
 Track removal locations in support of Strategy 9. - 2.
 Encourage land management agencies and livestock operators to utilize best management grazing practices to minimize bear depredation opportunities. - 3.
 Encourage the implementation of nonlethal methods to reduce bear depredation on livestock such as: - a.
 Use of herders - b.
 Guard dogs (where potential for impacting other wildlife is low, e.g. deer fawns and elk calves) - c.
 Moving animals away from conflict - 4.
 Work to develop and test new non-lethal techniques and evaluate the effectiveness of existing non-lethal techniques. - 5.
 Continue to compensate operators for livestock losses from confirmed bear depredation. - 6.
 Work to improve the detection of livestock killed by bears. - 7.
-Evaluate the effectiveness of spring bear hunt season extensions designed to shift mortality from depredation to sport harvest in units with high livestock losses from confirmed bear depredation. - 8.
-Based on results of Strategy 7 either continue or discontinue spring bear hunt season extensions. - 9.
-Develop a GIS coverage map that identifies areas of high livestock / bear conflict to help focus preventative efforts by 2016. - 10.
-Evaluate the impacts of recreational pursuit (+ and -) on livestock depredation.

-11. In areas with chronic livestock depredation coordinate a dialogue between the Division, the land management agency, Wildlife Services and the livestock producer focused on identifying / developing non-lethal ways to decrease depredation and the lethal removal of bears.
+Develop a GIS coverage map that identifies areas of high livestock / bear conflict. - 8.
+Evaluate the impacts of recreational pursuit (+ and -) on livestock depredation. - 9.
+In areas with chronic livestock depredation, facilitate a dialogue between the Division, the land management agency, Wildlife Services and the livestock producer focused on identifying / developing non-lethal ways to decrease depredation and the lethal removal of bears.

-Reduce the level of agricultural depredation by a minimum of 10% caused by bears.
+Reduce the level of agricultural depredation caused by bears.

 - 1. Provide recommendations (e.g. electric fencing, guard dogs, aversive conditioning.....) to agricultural operators on ways to reduce or eliminate damage from depredating bears. - 2.
-When damage becomes extensive and abatement techniques have proven ineffective consider removing offending animal using sportsmen or agency personnel. - 3.
-Investigate a rule change that would allow commercial fruit producers, in areas that the Division identifies as having chronic depredation problems, to lethally remove bears that are found in the act of depredating on commercial fruit crops. - 4.
-Develop a GIS coverage map that identifies areas of high agricultural / bear conflict to help focus preventative efforts by 2016.
+When damage becomes extensive and abatement techniques have proven ineffective consider removing offending animals using sportsmen or agency personnel. - 3.
+Allow commercial agricultural producers, in areas that the Division identifies as having chronic depredation problems, to lethally remove bears that are found in the act of depredating on commercial crops. - 4.
+Develop a GIS coverage map that identifies areas of high agricultural / bear conflict to help focus preventative efforts.